MicrosoftDocs/edge-developer.pt-BR/microsoft-edge/devtools-guide-chromium/storage/sessionstorage.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->

-# <a name="view-and-edit-session-storage-with-microsoft-edge-devtools"></a>Exibir e editar o armazenamento de sessão com o Microsoft Edge DevTools
+# <a name="view-and-edit-session-storage-with-microsoft-edge-devtools"></a>Exibir e editar sessão Armazenamento com Microsoft Edge DevTools

-Este guia mostra como usar o [Microsoft Edge DevTools][MicrosoftEdgeDevTools] para exibir, editar e excluir pares de valores de chave [sessionStorage.][MDNSessionStorage]
+Este guia mostra como usar Microsoft Edge [DevTools][MicrosoftEdgeDevTools] para exibir, editar e excluir pares de valores de chave [sessionStorage.][MDNSessionStorage]

 ## <a name="view-sessionstorage-keys-and-values"></a>Exibir teclas e valores sessionStorage